Ha Yoon-kyung: Life and career

 Ha Yoon-kyung was born on October 20, 1992, in Seodaemun District, Seoul, South Korea.
 She started out her career as a theatre actress in the 2015 play Ballade Pour Roxanna.
 Ha was involved in various independent films before appearing in television productions.

+In 2026, Ha starred in TvN's workplace comedy series Undercover Miss Hong where she played an opportunistic secretary opposite Park Shin-hye and Ko Kyung-pyo.